AlekseyShlapakov/difference-calculator/README.md

 ## How to install?

+This program requires node.js (version 13.0 or higher).

 1. Clone the project.<br>
 2. Run the command <code>make install</code>.<br>
 3. Run the command <code>make link</code>.